automationbroker/apb/docs/getting_started.md

 $ oc start-build --follow --from-dir . <apb-name>
 ```

-When the build is complete, you should see available imagestreams:
+If the build completes successfully, you'll see some newly available imagestreams:
 ```bash
 $ oc get is
 NAME          DOCKER REPO                       TAGS      UPDATED